DanielKrawisz/Entropy/entropy.md

 For example, suppose that the proton decays, as many theoretical physicists suspect.
 That would mean that there are unknown states that are not being accounted for that are not being occupied by any energy added to some system consisting of ordinary matter.
 Any measurement of the temperature of ordinary matter would have to be less than the theoretical temperature defined in terms of entropy.

 In the example above, the measured temperature would give us a good idea of the entropy.

-## Entropy and Life

-The second law of thermodynamics supposedly says that disorder is always increasing

 ## Entropy and Quantum Gravity